Elizabeth Cross

-The Elizabeth Cross is a form of recognition given to the recognised next of kin of members of the British Armed Forces killed in action or as a result of a terrorist attack after the Second World War.
-It bears the name of the late British monarch, Queen Elizabeth II.
+The Elizabeth Cross is a form of recognition given to the recognised next of kin of members of the British Armed Forces who have died on operations, or as a result of an act of terrorism since 1 January 1948, after the Second World War.
+It bears the name of Queen Elizabeth II.

 Appearance

 Designed by Dayna White of Birmingham jewellers Gladman & Norman Ltd, the award is made of sterling silver in the shape of a cross backed by a representation of a laurel wreath, and carries floral emblems of England, Scotland, Ireland and Wales, an appearance similar to the earlier Canadian Memorial Cross, awarded since 1919.
 The trial crosses, and the first few to be issued, were made by Gladman & Norman; the company was awarded the long-term production contract in October 2009.
 From May 2018 the contract to manufacture the cross passed to Worcestershire Medal Service.

-Families receive a large version of the cross, and a pin-on miniature, together with a Memorial Scroll signed by The Queen which bears the name of the person who died.
+Families receive a large version of the cross, and a pin-on miniature, bearing the cypher of Elizabeth II.

+Together with the Memorial Scroll, bearing the Royal Arms and signed by the Monarch of the United Kingdom which bears the name of the person who died.